HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 instructions for your operating system in the ['Starting Conda' section of the Anaconda getting started pages]( https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda).

-Start the Anaconda prompt and run the following commands (lines starting with # are comments and do not need to be run).
+Run the following commands in the terminal (lines starting with # are comments and do not need to be run).

 ```bash